phma/quadlods/README.md

 `quadlods flower` draws a flower plot of each component of a sequence.
 Recommended number of iterations is 30000.

+`quadlods fourier` plots the Fourier transform of each component of a sequence.

 `quadlods discrepancy` computes a lower bound of the discrepancy of a sequence.
 If two runs on the same sequence give the same number, and no run gives a larger number, it's probably the true discrepancy.

+`quadlods discplot` plots the lower bound of the discrepancy versus the number of points.

 `quadlods textout` outputs a sequence in text.